rodluger/everest/docs/estats.rst

 | :py:obj:`-i`             | | Plot the transit injection/recovery results.                                  |
 +--------------------------+---------------------------------------------------------------------------------+

-If no flags are specified, :py:mod:`estats` shows several plots for a given season, comparing :py:obj:`everest` to a different PLD model or a different mission pipeline.
+If no flags are specified, :py:mod:`everest-stats` shows several plots for a given season, comparing :py:obj:`everest` to a different PLD model or a different mission pipeline.
 For :py:obj:`K2`, running

 .. code-block :: bash

-   estats 6 nPLD k2sff
+   everest-stats 6 nPLD k2sff

 produces the following plot: